 The Evidence section lists words built with the morpheme to provide proof of the existence of the morpheme.
 For example, evidence for the -eme suffix from the Greek -ēmē includes words such as diasteme, epistemic, grapheme, lexeme, morpheme, and phoneme.

-Additional sections on applicable entries include See Also, Notes, Twin, and Doublet.
+Additional sections on applicable entries include See Also, Notes, Modern Base Analysis, Doublet, and Homographs.
 The information in the See Also section links to relevant morphemes.
 For example, the entry for Lone links to the entries for Al(l) and One in the See Also section.
 Any notes on a morpheme are listed under the Notes section.
-Twin bases that arise from Latin verbs are listed in the Twin section.
+In the rare case of multiple analyses, which sometimes occur with suffixal constructions, the Modern Base Analysis explains the modern analysis without the suffixal construction(s), which is a new unanalyzable suffix that originates from a combination of other suffixes and typically occurs in more modern words.
 Doublets, which are words that share the same etymological origin, are listed in the Doublet section.
+The Homographs section lists any homographic morphemes.

 Submit Morphemes